jchan172/scratch-cms/MacSetup.md

 	\curl -L https://get.rvm.io | bash -s stable --autolibs=3 --rails

-Check Rails version (shows that Rails is installed)
+Check Rails version (shows that Rails is installed, should also be Rails 4.0)

 	rails -v